Personal Loan Calculator

 Unsecured personal loans

-Unsecured personal loans are the most common type and don’t require any collateral.
+Unsecured personal loans are the most common type and don't require any collateral.
 Lenders decide approval based on your credit score and income.
-These loans usually have higher interest rates because they’re not backed by assets, but they’re faster to get and can be used for a wide range of purposes.
+These loans usually have higher interest rates because they're not backed by assets, but you can get approved quickly and use them for almost any purpose.

 securedLoan icon